Library

 - The number of books students check out each week is dependent on their grade level (K: 1 book, First: 2 books, Second: 2 books, Third: 3 books, 2/3 Quest: 3 books, Fourth: 4 books, Fifth: 4 books, 4/5 Quest: 4 books)

-- Students keep their books for 2 weeks before the books are considered overdue
+- Students keep their books for 2 weeks before the books are considered overdue.

 - If you think you have lost a library book, just keep looking for it!
 Books are almost never lost.
-They have just taken a field trip to somewhere like under a bed.
+They have just taken a vacation to somewhere like under a bed.
 Eventually, if you really cannot find the book, if you choose, you can send a replacement copy into the library.
 Replacement copies can be purchased from any bookseller.
 They do not need to be special library copies.

 Library Grades